Mildly dissipative diffeomorphisms of the disk with zero entropy: Closing lemmas

 Let us consider a stable branch $\sigma$ of $x\in X$ and assume that there exists $z\in \sigma\cap \Lambda$.
 Since $\Lambda$ is compact and invariant, there exists $z_1,z_2\in \sigma\setminus \Lambda$ such that $z$ belongs to the subarc $[z_1,z_2]$ of $\sigma$ connecting $z_1$ to $z_2$.
 Since $\Lambda$ is connected and is not contained in $W^s_\mathbb{D}(x)$, there exists a compact connected set $C\subset \Lambda$ that intersects $[z_1,z_2]$, that is contained in a small neighborhood of $[z_1,z_2]$, and that contains a point $\zeta\in \Lambda\setminus W^s_\mathbb{D}(x)$.
 Considering a point $y$ as above in the same component of $\mathbb{D}\setminus W^s_\DD(x)$ as $\zeta$, one deduces that the stable branch $\sigma_y$ of $y$ close to $\sigma$ is crossed by $\Lambda$.
 Not also that if the other stable branch $\sigma'$ of $x$ is crossed by $\Lambda$, then the stable branch $\sigma'_y$ of $y$ that is close to $\sigma_y$ is also crossed by $\Lambda$.
 Since $x$ and $y$ have the same number of stable branches crossed by $\Lambda$, one deduces that $\sigma$ is crossed by $\Lambda$. \end{proof}

-For proving theorem~\ref{t.measure local}, the three cases of lemma~\ref{l.trichotomy} have to be addressed.
+For proving Theorem~\ref{t.measure local}, the three cases of Lemma~\ref{l.trichotomy} have to be addressed.

-In the first case, using that both branches of local stable manifolds intersects $\Lambda$, for a point $x$ in a hyperbolic block of the measure $\mu$, we build a rectangle that contains $x$ in its interior and the boundary of the rectangle are given by two local stable manifolds of generic points of the measure and two connected arcs contained in $\Lambda.$ By theorem \ref{t.measure revisited} there is a periodic point close to $x$ and so in the interior of the rectangle; on the other hand, by the construction of the rectangle, forward iterates of it converge to $\Lambda$; therefore, the periodic point in the interior of the rectangle, has to be in the intersection of $\Lambda$ with the rectangle.
+In the first case, using that both branches of local stable manifolds intersects $\Lambda$, for a point $x$ in a hyperbolic block of the measure $\mu$, we build a rectangle that contains $x$ in its interior and the boundary of the rectangle are given by two local stable manifolds of generic points of the measure and two connected arcs contained in $\Lambda$ (this is done in Claim \ref{neighborhood R}).
+By Theorem~\ref{t.measure revisited} there is a periodic point close to $x$ and so in the interior of the rectangle; on the other hand, by the construction of the rectangle, forward iterates of it converge to $\Lambda$; therefore, the periodic point in the interior of the rectangle, has to be in the intersection of $\Lambda$ with the rectangle (this is explained immediately after the proof of Claim \ref{neighborhood R}).

 In the second case, a similar rectangle (with boundaries given by two local stable manifolds of generic points of the measure and two connected arcs contained in $\Lambda$) can be built.
-However, that rectangle does not contain points of $\Lambda$ in its interior and so theorem \ref{t.measure revisited} does not guarantee the existence of a periodic point in $R$ (the periodic points provided by that theorem accumulate on the boundary of the rectangle).
-So a different strategy has to be formulated, which is described after the preparatory claim \ref{c.reduction}.
+However, that rectangle does not contain points of $\Lambda$ in its interior and so Theorem \ref{t.measure revisited} does not guarantee the existence of a periodic point { inside} (the periodic points provided by that theorem accumulate on the boundary of the rectangle).
+So a different strategy has to be formulated, which is described after the preparatory Claim \ref{c.reduction}.

 For the third case, we use a slight variation of the strategy developed for the second case.

 \paragraph{\it First case: $\Lambda$ crosses both stable branches of $x$.} We select a neighborhood of $x$ verifying: